erysdren/TinyGL/README.md

 ![a 3D render of multiple gears floating in empty space, one red, one blue, and one green.](.github/tgl_gears.png)

-An extension of [Fabrice Bellard's TinyGL](https://bellard.org/TinyGL/) project.
+This is an extension of [Fabrice Bellard's TinyGL](https://bellard.org/TinyGL/) project.

-The goal is to bring TinyGL up to full OpenGL 1.1 compatibility, along with a suite of GLU (and maybe GLUT) functions.
+TinyGL is an implementation of the OpenGL 1.2 specification in pure software, using no hardware acceleration.
+It is designed to be lightweight and fast, using highly optimized rasterization routines originally written by [Fabrice Bellard](https://bellard.org).

 The minimum requirements to compile & run this code is ISO C99 compliance and a 32-bit processor respectively.

-Original versions (in `.tar.gz` format) can be found in the "legacy" folder.
+The original versions (in `.tar.gz` format) can be found in the "legacy" folder.

-See `examples/ui.c` for an example of implementing TinyGL under SDL2.
+See [`examples/ui.c`](./examples/ui.c) for an example of implementing TinyGL under SDL2.

 ## Platforms

-With the appropriate compilers installed, TinyGL can be built with:

-- Clang (Linux)
-- GCC (Linux)
+TinyGL is compatible with Clang, GCC, and Open Watcom.
+Tested platforms:

-- GCC (MinGW)
+- Linux
-- GCC (Haiku OS)
+- Windows
-- GCC (DJGPP)
+- Haiku
-- GCC (RISC-V)
+- MS-DOS
-- Open Watcom
+- OS/2

-Each of these platforms are regularly compiled and tested for errors.

-## Limitations

-- In the OSTinyGL module, only 16bpp is currently supported.
-- There is a list of not-yet-implemented OpenGL functions in [`include/GL/gl.h`](./include/GL/gl.h)

-## Todo

-- [x] Port examples to platform-agnostic window system
-- [x] Remove BeOS code
-- [x] Remove GLX & NGLX
-- [ ] Fix memory leaks in original code
-- [ ] Clean up syntax where necessary
-- [ ] Implement more GLU functions
-- [ ] Implement areas of OpenGL 1.1 and 1.2 that are missing
-- [ ] Fixed-point math
-- [ ] Native 8bpp renderng with predefined palette
-- [ ] Clean up assumptions of little-endianness

 ## License